-- Monitor access to the network
+- Monitor access to the network and look for vulnerabilities

 - Analyze security breaches

 - Create and maintain a disaster recovery plan

 - Develop best practices for the organization and train users

 - Stay up-to-date on threat tactics and computer viruses